-‘Cannon Run’ Brits arrests sparks dismay
+‘Cannon Run’ Brits’ arrests spark dismay

 Informal motor rallies, mainly through the United States and Europe, were inspired by a string of movies in the 1970s and 1980s, including the Gumball Rally and Cannonball Run, starring such luminaries as Burt Reynolds and Roger Moore.

-The Cannon Run facebook siteexternal link posted a message saying the trio were accused of minor traffic offences, including “a very small speeding issue which was only a little over”.
+The Cannon Run Facebook siteexternal link posted a message saying the trio were accused of minor traffic offences, including “a very small speeding issue which was only a little over”.

 “Even though TCR took every opportunity to make our clients aware of the harsh Swiss laws and consequences unfortunately these 3 family men have been caught up in a very harsh situation which in the UK would of been a slap on the wrist,” the post added.